agaroot-technologies/merge-master/README.md

 Github Personal Access Token or Github App Token is required to use this action because a commit created via default Github Action Token cannot trigger another Github Action.

+The Token or App must have the following permissions:
+- checks: read
+- metadata: read
+- pull_requests: write
+- issues: write
+- code: write

 ## With Personal Access Token

 ```yaml